loplat/loplat-rest-api/README.md

 # loplat-rest-api
 loplat's indoor positioning platform REST API - register a place, recognize a place.

-## REST API example
-* Plengi SDK
+#### Note
-  - refer to https://github.com/loplat/loplat-android-sample for details
+* If you want to see Plengi SDK, please refer to https://github.com/loplat/loplat-android-sample for details

 ## REST API List
 1. Recognize a place (with WiFi Scan)